Autocar India

 Hyundai Venue vs Maruti Fronx petrol MT real world mileage compared

 Both the Hyundai Venue and Maruti Fronx are available with naturally aspirated and turbo-petrol engines with manual and automatic transmissions.
-However, the popular pick for both cars have been the variants with the naturally aspirated petrol engine.
-Not only do they cost less than their turbo-petrol alternatives, the units powering these compact SUVs are also smooth and efficient.
-So, between the Hyundai Venue 1.2 MT and Maruti Suzuki Fronx 1.2 MT, which one comes out as the most fuel efficient?
+However, for both cars, the variants with the naturally aspirated petrol engine are more popular.
+Not only do these cost less than their turbo-petrol alternatives, but they are smooth and efficient.
+So, between the Hyundai Venue 1.2 MT and Maruti Suzuki Fronx 1.2 MT, which one comes out as the most fuel-efficient?

-Explore full specs, features, and a price breakdown in our Venue vs Fronx comparison.
+Explore full specs, features and a price breakdown in our Venue versus Fronx comparison.

 Hyundai Venue vs Maruti Fronx petrol MT: Specifications and price